-API Function Description XDut_Set_ARG Write a value to port ARG (a scalar argument of the top function).
-Available only if ARG is input port.
-XDut_Set_ARG_vld Assert port ARG_vld.
-Available only if ARG is an input port and implemented with an ap_hs or ap_vld interface protocol.
-XDut_Set_ARG_ack Assert port ARG_ack.
-Available only if ARG is an output port and implemented with an ap_hs or ap_ack interface protocol.
-XDut_Get_ARG Read a value from ARG.
-Only available if port ARG is an output port on the device.
-XDut_Get_ARg_vld Read a value from ARG_vld.
-Only available if port ARG is an output port on the device and implemented with an ap_hs or ap_vld interface protocol.
-XDut_Get_ARg_ack Read a value from ARG_ack.
-Only available if port ARG is an input port on the device and implemented with an ap_hs or ap_ack interface protocol.
-XDut_Get_ARG_BaseAddress Return the base address of the array inside the interface.
+API Function Description XDut_Get_ARG_HighAddress Return the address of the uppermost element of the array.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
-XDut_Get_ARG_HighAddress Return the address of the uppermost element of the array.
-Only available when ARG is an array grouped into the AXI4-Lite interface.
 XDut_Get_ARG_TotalBytes Return the total number of bytes used to store the array.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
-Note: If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
+If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
 If the bit width of the elements exceeds 32-bit, Vivado HLS stores each element over multiple consecutive addresses.
 XDut_Get_ARG_BitWidth Return the bit width of each element in the array.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
-Note: If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
+If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
 If the bit width of the elements exceeds 32-bit, Vivado HLS stores each element over multiple consecutive addresses.
 XDut_Get_ARG_Depth Return the total number of elements in the array.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
-Note: If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
+If the elements in the array are less than 16-bit, Vivado HLS groups multiple elements into the 32-bit data width of the AXI4-Lite interface.
 If the bit width of the elements exceeds 32-bit, Vivado HLS stores each element over multiple consecutive addresses.
 XDut_Write_ARG_Words Write the length of a 32-bit word into the specified address of the AXI4-Lite interface.
 This API requires the offset address from BaseAddress and the length of the data to be stored.
 Only available when ARG is an array grouped into the AXI4-Lite interface.

-API Function Description XDut_Read_ARG_Words Read the length of a 32-bit word from the array.
+XDut_Read_ARG_Words Read the length of a 32-bit word from the array.
 This API requires the data target, the offset address from BaseAddress, and the length of the data to be stored.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
 XDut_Write_ARG_Bytes Write the length of bytes into the specified address of the AXI4-Lite interface.
 This API requires the offset address from BaseAddress and the length of the data to be stored.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
 XDut_Read_ARG_Bytes Read the length of bytes from the array.
 This API requires the data target, the offset address from BaseAddress, and the length of data to be loaded.
 Only available when ARG is an array grouped into the AXI4-Lite interface.
 XDut_InterruptGlobalEnable Enable the interrupt output.
 Interrupt functions are available only if there is ap_start.
 XDut_InterruptGlobalDisable Disable the interrupt output.
 XDut_InterruptEnable Enable the interrupt source.
 There may be at most 2 interrupt sources (source 0 for ap_done and source 1 for ap_ready) XDut_InterruptDisable Disable the interrupt source.
 XDut_InterruptClear Clear the interrupt status.
 XDut_InterruptGetEnabled Check which interrupt sources are enabled.
 XDut_InterruptGetStatus Check which interrupt sources are triggered.